-You can use Worksheet 5 on page 61 to help you develop your indicators as part of your evaluation framework.
+You can use Worksheet 5 to help you develop your indicators as part of your evaluation framework.

 For more information on developing indicators, see:

 - Keeping on Track: A Guide to Setting and Using Indicators (NCVO Charities Evaluation Services) - Working Out What to Measure (Setting Indicators for Your Outcomes) (Evaluation Support Scotland).